marcus-j-davies/node-red-barred/README.md

 # Node RED BARRED
 The Node RED Barcode Processing Platform

+## Say what!?
+Node RED BARRED, is a barcode Processing toolkit, with no bias towards any specifc target.
+This toolkit includes 2 main components

+- The set of Node RED Nodes
+  - `Incoming Barcode`
+  - `Send Result`
+  - `Incoming Item`
+  - `Scanner Prompt`

+- A native mobile Client, that does the scanning, the mobile application is developed in .NET MAUI.
+  The barcode decoding is `on-device`, so the performance is only limited by the mobile platform.

+Currently, the supported barcode symbologies are:

+ - iOS
+   - **1D**: Codabar, Code 39, Code 93, Code 128, EAN-8, EAN-13, GS1 DataBar, ITF, UPC-A, UPC-E;
+   - **2D**: Aztec, Data Matrix, MicroPDF417, MicroQR, PDF417, QR Code

+- Android
+   - **1D**: Codabar, Code 39, Code 93, Code 128, EAN-8, EAN-13, ITF, UPC-A, UPC-E;
+   - **2D**: Aztec, Data Matrix, PDF417, QR Code

 ## Native App Build Environment

  - Android DK 15 (35)